egberts/egberts.github.io-src/content/articles/exim4-config-split-files.md

 Why is the file type named `...conf.conf`, simply because the tool used to generate all this split-files is called `update-exim4.conf`.

-Yeah, it seems counter-intuitive but that is a utility script, not a config file, so add that extra `.conf` when editing.
+Yeah, it seems counter-intuitive, but that is a utility script, not a config file, so add that extra `.conf` when editing.